Tools & Alternatives

 - It has a low learning curve

-- It works for basic manual tracking
+- It can work for basic manual logging

 Where Excel Timesheets Start to Break Down